ryanedmundkessler/gaussian_empirical_bayes/README.md

 ## Example

+In XX, estimates of the posterior means are plotted against the estimates, illustrating the discipline imposed by the prior distribution.

 ## Unit Tests

 The Monte Carlo exercise conducted in [monte_carlo.R](./test/code/monte_carlo.R) asserts that the functions deliver unbiased estimates of the hyperparameters for a given data generating process.